open-easyrtc/open-easyrtc/docs/easyrtc_installing.md

     * chown the nodes folder to be owned by this user
     * ensure the node is run as that user.

-4. Uncompress the easyRTC package into the easyrtc folder
+4. Uncompress the EasyRTC package into the easyrtc folder

 5. Change to the easyrtc folder and then install node modules locally
     * `cd /var/nodes/easyrtc`
     * `sudo npm install`

-Windows easyRTC Install Steps:
+Windows EasyRTC Install Steps:
 ------------------------------

 1. Install Node.js